 The most popular tour, perhaps because it is a pretty full day, but still flexible.
 It has three different departures, some including Fox Island, but they all feature the alpine and tidewater glaciers of Kenai Fjords National Park, and the Alaska Maritime National Wildlife Refuge, filled with seabird rookeries.

-Northwestern Fjords Tour, 9 hours
+Northwestern Fjords Tour, 8 hours

-Fox Island Dinner Cruise, 3.5 hours
+Glacier Dinner Cruise, 5.5 hours

+The first tour of the season into Resurrection Bay.
 You’ll go along the Resurrection Bay route in search of a good view of the California Gray Whales, who have traveled more than 5,000 miles up from Baja California, and pass by the mouth of the Bay.